FabricMC/fabric-meta/README.md

 ### /v1/versions/loader/:game_version

-This returns a list of all the compatible loader versions for a given version of the game, along with the best version of yarn to use for that version
+This returns a list of all the compatible loader versions for a given version of the game, along with the best version of yarn to use for that version.

 ```json
 [